 In January 2021, The Veterans’ Place hired Matt Dezan as its new Facility Manager.
 An Army enlisted combat veteran, Matt served several tours in Afghanistan, where he was in charge of a unit responsible for explosive ordnance disposal.
 Trained and certified in crisis management, Matt has been a wonderful addition to our staff.
-Matt hails from Brookfield, where he lives with his wife and children.
+Matt hails from Brookfield, where he lives with his wife, Becca, and their two sons.

 Pete Clark, Chef / Assistant Facility Manager

 Born and raised in Massachusetts, Pete was educated at Seekonk High School and Wentworth Institute in Boston.
 He joined the Veterans' Place staff as a dinner chef in 2018, bringing a wealth of experience to the job.
 In 2021, Pete took on additional responsibilities assisting Matt with projects related to maintaining and improving the physical plant.
-Having embraced these new tasks with skill and gusto, Pete continues to be a tremendous asset.
+Having embraced these new tasks with skill and gusto, Pete continues to be a tremendous asset to the Veterans' Place.